Greetings and welcome to the Volunteer Services Unit.

 - Internship / Mentorship – The Sheriff's Office offers an internship and mentorship program to individuals interested in learning more about the field of law enforcement.

 Each Unit has their own command structure and staff.
-The Dive Team, Posse, Explorers and Reservists are made up of dedicated, professional volunteers who provide a vital and irreplaceable service to the Sheriff's Office and the Citizens of Carver County.
+The Dive Team, Posse, Explorers, Chaplains and Reservists are made up of dedicated, professional volunteers who provide a vital and irreplaceable service to the Sheriff's Office and the Citizens of Carver County.

 The volunteers in the Volunteer Services Units are dedicated to providing the citizens of Carver County with professional law enforcement support and services with an emphasis on customer service.
 For information related to the Volunteer Services Unit/Support Services Division, please contact Lieutenant David M. Williams at (952) 361-1206 or via e-mail.